 We sat and ate twists with jam and butter running down our chins that night in true `Swallows and Amazons' fashion.

 We woke again to glorious sunshine.
-You know that, wake up, realise your stifling hot and make In the heat of the sun! a mad dash for the tent door!
+You know that, wake up, realise your stifling hot and make a mad dash for the tent door!
 It was one of those mornings.
 Too hot to do anything, so we lazed about, fishing, reading, I even played my guitar for the first time of the trip.
 We explored the surrounding area and pondered over the making of the landscape.
 Hot sunny summer days, just like the ones you remember from childhood.

 A bite to eat at lunchtime and it was time to move.
 Packing the kit for the last time, we set off with white T-shirts over our heads in place of hats.
 Noses peeling badly and the backs of hands quite sore, it felt like quite an adventure.
 Not the Amazon I know, but not bad for the south of England!
 Before long Arundel castle came into view, and we knew we where nearly home.
 We swept around the last corner and landed at the boat hire in Arundel having enjoyed for a few days a completely different pace of life.
 I promised myself then and there I'd do this again.
 A year later I was back and did it again by myself.
 You never know, I might even get round to writing about it!